150g is How Many Ounces? A thorough look to Metric and Imperial Conversions

 Q4: How precise should my conversion be for baking?

 A4: For baking, a high level of precision isn't always critical.
 Rounding to the nearest tenth of an ounce is usually sufficient, although some recipes might require more accuracy depending on the ingredients and method.
-However, understanding basic measurements and ratios is vital for successful baking.
+Still, understanding basic measurements and ratios is vital for successful baking.

 Q5: Can I use this conversion for all types of materials?